davindb/terra-store-web/README.md

   </a>
 </p>

 The construction of the website was facilitated by leveraging JavaScript plugins within the Vite framework.
 The dynamic charts, powered by ApexCharts, enhance the visual representation of data, making it dynamic and efficient.
 I customized the HTML using JavaScript for better user interactions.
 The web services, built with Node.js, include two key APIs: predict_proba for predictions and customer transactions for transaction data.
-For an in-depth exploration of the code architecture and construction details, I recommend referring to the `api.js` file, where a comprehensive breakdown awaits.
+For an in-depth exploration of the code architecture and construction details, I recommend referring to the [`index.html`](https://github.com/davindb/terrawang-app/blob/master/terrawang-web/dist/index.html) or [`api.js`](https://github.com/davindb/terrawang-app/blob/master/terrawang-web/functions/api/api.js) file, where a comprehensive breakdown awaits.

 <!-- CONTRIBUTING -->